Civil registration

 • Information on voting rights.

 The registration of foreigners is based on family documents and identity documents.
-If there are no documents available, a person can be registered based on a sworn statement on their personal record.
-It is not possible to register a person’s nationality with a sworn statement.
+If there are no documents available, a person can be registered based on a sworn statement.
+[2] However, it is not possible to register a person’s nationality with a sworn statement.
+A person’s nationality can only be registered based on an identity document.

-If someone does not know their date of birth, the IND can make a declaration on the day of birth that they determined and used in the asylum procedure.
+Sometimes asylum seekers do not exactly know when they were born, because no registration of the date of birth takes place in the country of origin.
+In that case,the IND uses a (partly) fictious date of birth in the asylum procedure based on the information that was known at that time.
+For the registration at the BRP, the IND can make a declaration on the day of birth that they determined and used in the asylum procedure.
 The IND can do the same when someone has no documents to prove their nationality.
-The municipality can use the declaration of the IND to register the day of birth and/or the nationality in this way if necessary.[2]
+The municipality can use the declaration of the IND to register the day of birth and/or the nationality in this way if necessary.[3]

 The registration in the Persons Database is necessary to obtain an official identity registration number (“burgerservicenummer”).
 Having an official identity registration number is an administrative requirement in order to access social welfare, housing, health care insurance and other public provisions.

-The registration of asylum seekers takes place at the Application Centers.
+The registration of asylum seekers and beneficiaries of international protection takes place at the so called BRP-straat at Application Centres.
 At the end of 2015, the so called “BRP-straat” (the Persons’ Database of the municipality) was introduced in Application Centres nationwide.
 As a result, asylum seekers who are granted temporary asylum status during their stay at the Application Centre are registered immediately in the Persons’ Database and will receive their temporary residence permit.
 This means that, once they are assigned to a local authority, their registration can quickly and easily be processed by that new local authority.
 Additionally, they will have quicker access to social security benefits.
-Organisations contributing to the BRP-straat are IND, COA, the Dutch Association for Civil Affairs (NVVB) and the former Platform Opnieuw Thuis.
+Currently, organisations contributing to the BRP-straat are IND, COA, Royal Netherlands Marechaussee (KMar) and the aliens Police Department (AVIM).
+Currently, there are five locations of the BRP-straat, in the municipalites Westerwolde, Gilze-Rijen, Arnhem, Budel-Cranendonck and Haarlemmermeer.

 Childbirth registration